Evergreen, Herbs, Shrubs

 Give good air circulation.
 If mulching around lavenders, use pea gravel, decomposed granite, or sand rather than organic materials.
 To keep plants neat and compact, shear back by one-third to one-half (even by two-thirds) every year immediately after bloom.

 If plants become woody and open in the center, remove a few of the oldest branches; take out more when new growth comes.
 If this doesn’t work, dig and replace.

 For sachets and potpourri, cut flower spikes or strip flowers from stems just as blossoms show color; dry in a cool, shady place.
 Dried spikes make fragrant wreaths, swags, and wands.
 Dried flowers can be used to scent water or soap.
 To flavor ice cream, pastries, or salads, you can use the fresh flowers of L. angustifolia and L. intermedia varieties; other species contain harmful chemicals that should not be ingested.

 Since lavenders have been in cultivation for centuries and some species cross easily, many varieties and hybrids have arisen.
 Names are often confused, so some of the variety names that follow may not agree with those you see on nursery labels.

 Be aware that only cutting-grown stock is truly uniform.
 Several varieties originally propagated by cuttings are now grown from seed (for example, plants labeled Hidcote Strain and Munstead Strain); seedlings vary in color and growth habit.Lavandula dentata

-Grows 3 to 4 ft. tall, 4 to 6 ft. wide.
-Narrow green or gray-green leaves are 1 1/2 in. long, 1/2 in. wide, with square-toothed edges.
+Grows to 3–4 ft. tall and 4–6 ft. wide.
+Narrow green or gray-green leaves are 1 1/2 in. long and 1/2 in. wide, with square-toothed edges.
 Purple flowers in short, rounded spikes, each topped with a pair of flag-like bracts that look like rabbit ears.
-Long spring-into-summer flowering period; almost year round in mild-winter areas.
+Long spring-into-summer flowering period; almost year-round in mild-winter areas.